Please note: our college is exercising social distancing, with limited campus access, as the COVID-19 situation continues to evolve.

 What do I need to do?

-Gather and provide the college with any documentation that describes your special needs or functional limitations relating to your disability that
+Gather and provide the college with any documentation that describes your special needs or functional limitations relating to your disability and your learning.
+Documentation should be current within the last 3 years.

 We can confirm services or accommodations only after we receive appropriate documentation from you.
 If you do not yet have documentation, or are unsure whether your documentation is relevant or up to date, it is even more important that you contact us early so we can guide you.